Masculinity as a Means of Racial Supremacy: American Imperialism of the 19th Century

 According to historian John Darwin, imperialism can be defined as “the sustained effort to assimilate a country or region to the political, economic, or cultural system of another power.”
 Historians in the century following the Gilded Age have used such common themes as Social Darwinism, Christian paternalism, and a focus on the importance of the lingering effects of the Mexican War and ideas of Manifest Destiny in their analysis of American masculinity’s use of gendered rhetoric to encourage and justify territorial expansion.
 Through an analysis of both primary and secondary sources on late nineteenth century American imperialism after the Mexican War and Civil War, it is clear that American imperialist endeavors of the latter decades of the nineteenth century were directly encouraged by the growing emphasis on masculinity and white male assertion of racial superiority regardless of class.
 Asserting their whiteness through an embodiment of masculinity to assert their superiority over racially inferior non-white people, white males of post-bellum America used imperialistic expansion strategies to reaffirm their social superiority in a world in which formerly suppressed racial and gender groups were gaining increasing rights and powers in American society and politics.
 White male interest in imperialism following the Mexican War and Civil War was a direct manifestation of American male attempts to reassert their social and political superiority as in a racial hierarchy in an era of rapid political shift towards a more egalitarian American society.
 Such assertions of masculine superiority were means by which American males could justify imperialism and the resulting economic benefits of such endeavors.

-Theodore Roosevelt served as a Democratic president of the United States from 1901 through 1909.
+Theodore Roosevelt served as a Republican president of the United States from 1901 through 1909.
 His embodiment of stereotypically ascribed American masculinity was embodied through his numerous speeches regarding imperialism, as well as his membership in other masculine organizations such as the Oyster Bay Masonic Lodge.
 As stated by Theodore Roosevelt in one of his many speeches addressed to the American public, in locations such as American economic interests including the “Philippines and Cuba, many of their people are utterly unfit for self-government, and show no signs of becoming fit” without the intervention of “our own brave men.”
 Due to the perceived incapability of such governments to hold a sustainable self-government, Roosevelt contended that it was the “duty” of the American male to their nation and their supposedly superior race, to imperialize such places as a means of preemption against the “savage anarchy” assumed by such rhetoric to follow effeminate self-rule.

 Using the example of the English imperial project in India and Egypt throughout the eighteenth and nineteenth centuries, Roosevelt argued in his speeches that to further the cause of the economic advance of western civilization in the implementation of superior masculine authority over effeminate and thus inferior peoples, American masculinity could be used to stimulate economic benefit for both the imperialized territories and their imperializing paternalistic savior, the United States.
 Roosevelt asserted that through imperialism, the American nation’s encapsulation of such masculine qualities as physical strength, high moral character, and persistence towards “uplifting mankind” as a “Christian gentleman,” the United States could gain the economic advantages that would accompany the supposed rescue of effeminate inhabitants of American imperial interests.
 According to Roosevelt,